melecouvreur/climbing-app/README.md

   - Days
   - Gender

-### React Structure Phase 1**

-- Parent: App.js (settings & preferences data, React Routes & NavLinks)
-- Children:
-  - Home
-  - Preferences (preferences form)
-  - Settings (settings form)
-  - Profile ('active user' profile)
-  - List (displays recommended users/climbers)

 ### **Future features**

 - Account authentication & verification
-- Geolocation API to location field
-- User can set multiple levels and genders in preferences
+- User can select multiple levels and genders in preferences
 - User can specify time of day  (i.e. morning, lunch, afternoon, evening) in preferences
 - User can add pre-defined interest categories/tags to profile
 - User can send/accept contact request